Marisol Nichols

-Marisol Nichols (born November 2, 1973) is an American actress, known for her roles as Nadia Yassir on the Fox series 24 and Hermione Lodge on the CW drama series Riverdale.
+Marisol Nichols (born November 2, 1973) is an American actress and former volunteer for the Federal Bureau of Investigation, known for her roles as Principal Ramirez on the Nickelodeon animated series The Loud House as well as Nadia Yassir on the Fox series 24 and Hermione Lodge on the CW drama series Riverdale.

 Early life

 Nichols was born in the Rogers Park neighborhood of Chicago, Illinois, and grew up in Naperville, Illinois, with her mother, who is of Mexican descent, and her stepfather, Randy.
 Her biological father is of Russian-Jewish and Hungarian-Jewish descent.
 She is the oldest of three siblings, having two younger brothers.

 Career

 In 1996, she appeared in episodes of Due South and Beverly Hills, 90210.
 In 1997, she made her movie debut as Audrey Griswold in the film Vegas Vacation with Chevy Chase and Beverly D'Angelo.
 She also had supporting roles in the films Scream 2, Friends 'Til the End, Can't Hardly Wait, Jane Austen's Mafia and The Sex Monster.

 From 2000 to 2002, she starred in the Showtime drama series Resurrection Blvd..
 In 2001, she played Bahraini Princess (Sheika) Meriam Al Khalifa in the made-for-TV movie The Princess and the Marine.
 In 2003, she made guest appearances on episodes of Friends, CSI: Crime Scene Investigation, Law & Order: Special Victims Unit, Nip/Tuck and Charmed.
 Marisol's Charmed episode, "Chris-Crossed", was the show's highest-rated non-season-premiere episode.
 In 2006, she appeared in six episodes of Cold Case and starred in the film Big Momma's House 2.